Anne C. Petersen, PhD

 My 10 years at Penn State were among the most exciting and productive of my career, adding more than 100 articles and chapters and a dozen books to my vita along with important skills and experience.
 While continuing my research on biopsychosocial development in adolescence, and teaching statistics and research methods, I gained valuable experience as an academic administrator, winning a position as collegiate dean after 5 years as a department head.
 Psychosocial concepts of power and group process became salient areas for new learning.

-My next three positions involved institutional leadership: Vice President of Research and Graduate School Dean at the University of Minnesota, Deputy Director and Chief Operating Officer of the National Science Foundation (NSF), and now Senior Vice President for Programs at the W. K. Kellogg Foundation.
+My next three positions involved institutional leadership: vice president of research and graduate school dean at the University of Minnesota, deputy director and COO of the National Science Foundation (NSF), and now Senior Vice President for Programs at the W. K. Kellogg Foundation.
 Each has been interesting and taught me much.

 My advice to those of you just starting out is to pursue opportunities that seem interesting to you and that provide ways to learn and contribute.
 My career path so far has been a rich and rewarding adventure!
 Rather than wasting energy on various constraints in the path, I'm glad that I forged ahead, choosing to "make lemonade when I got lemons."